PlanetDestroyyer/cnn-from-scratch/README.md

----

 CNN Image Classification From Scratch

 Using MNIST, Fashion-MNIST, and CIFAR-10

 1. Overview

-This project implements Convolutional Neural Networks (CNNs) from scratch (without using any pre-trained models) for three different image classification tasks:
+This project implements Convolutional Neural Networks (CNNs) from scratch (no pre-trained models) for three different image classification tasks:

 MNIST – handwritten digit classification